The Godspell in the Stars: How Inherited Fear Rewrites the Alien Encounter

 The Pivot Toward Dread

 This brings me to a recent interview Whitley Strieber gave on Ross Coulthart’s Reality Check, the “Transformation 2026” episode released in late spring 2026.
 Strieber advanced an old and troubling frame: a non-human intelligence that hungers for the human soul and feeds on the experiences a lifetime gathers.
 Coulthart, an Australian investigative journalist, pressed him on the claim and drew the thesis into the open.
-I listened with surprise and concern, because that premise carries the full weight of the fear godspell.
+I listened with surprise and concern because that premise carries the full weight of the fear-gospel.

 Pull Quote